-The Houses of Parliament of Hungary attracts many visitors every year.
+The Houses of Parliament of Hungary attract many visitors every year.
 It is one of the busiest and best-rated tourist attractions in Europe and a great example of Gothic architecture.
 Inside the building, you find offices, chambers, a post office, and even a library.
 It is so much more than just a museum, which makes it a true must-visit.

 The Holy Crown

 The Holy Crown, found in the Parliament, is one of two Byzantine crowns left in existence.
 You can also view the other one in Budapest, in the Hungarian National Museum.
-The Holy Crown of Hungary is displayed in the central Dome Hall of the Parliament and guarded by two guards consistently.
+The Holy Crown of Hungary is displayed in the central Dome Hall of the Parliament and constantly guarded by two guards.
 It is a beautiful object formed from gold and decorated with pearls and gemstones.
 A real piece of art.
 For over 800 years, Hungarian kings were crowned with this unique piece of tradition.

 The architect’s goal was to include multiple symbolic facts in the design of the building.
 And so, it happened.
 Throughout the building, you find 365 towers.
 Each one symbolizes a day of the year.
 Besides that, the number 96 is significant.
 The height of the dome of the main building is 96 meters, and the main staircase has 96 steps.
 96 represents the year 896, which is the year of the settlement of Hungary.

 Like several other buildings in Budapest, the Parliament building was built in honor of Hungary’s millennial anniversary.
 In 1880 a competition was held, won by Imre Steindl.
 For his design, the architect was inspired by the Parliament Building in London.
 His vision was that the building should be made with as many Hungarian building materials as possible, and with the help of local artisans and producers.
 The construction of the parliament building took no less than 17 years and was finally completed in 1902.
 Just a little too late for the celebration of the jubilee of Hungary.